edlsto/recipe-creator/README.md

 # MealDeck

 MealDeck is a recipe creator/organizer app.
-The user can input recipes with a title, image, ingredients, steps, prep time, cooking time and serving size.
+The user can input recipes with a title, image, ingredients, steps, prep time, cooking time and serving size, and then view the recipes.

 The user can also search for recipes, sort recipes, edit recipes and delete recipes.